OVERVIEW

 Connectivity that stays healthy over time

-- Credential and session handling support for portal based workflows, including access issues that interrupt throughput
+Credential and session handling support for portal based workflows, including

-- AI assisted payer mapping and normalization helps identify payer aliases and delegated administrators, then routes each workflow through the best available channel, with human reviewed exceptions and traceability
+Payer mapping and normalization identifies payer aliases and administrators, routing workflows through the best channel with traceable, human-reviewed exceptions

 RETURNED DATA